pete-the-programmer/FCards/_chapters/ch03-types.md

 let myCard = Hearts Three
 ```
-Note that the labels for the DU _have_ to start with a capital letter, so we can't just use the number for the label directly.
+> TIP: The labels for a DU _have_ to start with a capital letter, so we can't just use the number for the label directly.

 {% include sofar.md %}